 Everyone knows it’s a good to bring sunscreen (unless you like looking like a lobster), but many people never think to bring aloe in case you get burned anyway.
 The lower latitudes of the Caribbean mean the sun is much stronger than you’re likely used to.
 Being able to prevent and treat sunburn is important to enjoying your cruise.

 These days, almost all of us check our phones for the time.
 But when you are on the ship or in port, it’s often easier just to keep your phone in the cabin safe and carry a cheap wristwatch.
-This one is only $13 and is water resistant (a must on a cruise).
+This one is only around $13 and is water resistant (a must on a cruise).

 Swimsuit Cover Up